lecode-official/pytorch-federated-learning/README.md

 cd pytorch-federated-learning/source
 ```

 Before running the federated learning simulator, all dependencies have to be installed, which can easily be achieved using Miniconda.
 There are different environment files for the different operating systems and platforms.
 Please select an environment file that fits your operating system and platform.
-Currently online Linux AMD64 and MacOS ARM64 are officially supported.
+Currently only Linux AMD64 and macOS ARM64 are officially supported.

 ```bash
 conda env create -f environment.<operating-system>-<architecture>.yaml